-San Jose State University athletes Tommie Smith, center, and John Carlos, right, raised their gloved fists to protest racism in America at the 1968 Olympic Games in Mexico.
-On the left is Peter Norman of Australia, who wore an Olympic Project for Human Rights pin in support of Smith and Carlos.
+San Jose State University sprinter Tommie Smith, center, and John Carlos, right, raised their gloved fists on the awards podium at the 1968 Olympic Games in Mexico as a protest against racial oppression in America.
+Peter Norman of Australia, left, who took silver, wore an Olympic Project for Human Rights pin in solidarity.
 (AFP/Getty Images)

 Before anyone took a knee on a football field, two athletes from San Jose State University (SJSU) raised their fists in the air.
 It was 50 years ago this week.